fzakaria/MakeNix/README.md

 Hello, World!
 ```

+Check out [NpmNix](https://github.com/fzakaria/NpmNix) for an example of how you might apply _dynamic-derivations_ for `lang2nix` style tooling.

 ## Testing

 You can run the parser by itself to generate the Nix expression that generates all the object files.